nigelhaim/Notes_3rdYr_1stSem/Programming languages.md

 - Enables to choose languages for projects
 - Makes learning new languages easier
 	- [TIOBE] Programming community
+		- Organization having good assessment in the usage of programming languages
 - Better understanding of significance of implementation
 	- Can help in bug fixing
 - Better use of languages that are already known